 Keeping Information Current

 After you have prepared and collected the boilerplate text and supporting materials, you will need to create a schedule to keep everything current.
 If you do not have a plan to review and update the materials on a regular basis, within a matter of months they may become outdated and lose their value.
 At a minimum, the proposal ingredients should be reviewed annually.
 You may find you need to update them more frequently.
 How often you may need to review the materials will depend on factors such as the frequency of staff and board member turnover and the rate at which new funding and projects flow in and out of your organization.

 As with other “living documents,” it is essential to record the date of the last review so you can easily identify the current version.
 You may also want to keep track of who reviewed what, when.
 One way to do this would be to create an Excel spreadsheet to track the materials in your proposal kit along with any edits made over time.
 The spreadsheet could list the name of each document, when it was last reviewed, who completed the review, and a summary of any changes made.
 While this may seem like a lot of information to collect, it can be a valuable resource when the institutional memory fades and there is confusion about what was updated.

 Storage Options for Boilerplate Text

 Storing proposal pieces on a shared drive is preferable to storing them on a computer’s hard drive.
-If the documents are on a shared drive, not only are they less accessible to others working on proposals, but also a Cloud-based shared drive offers more secure storage.
+If the documents are on a shared drive, not only are they more accessible to others working on proposals but also a shared drive often offers more secure storage.